schirmer-lab/metagear/README.md

 ## Post-installation steps (Important)

-### Choose a Runner
+### Runner Selection
 The default runner is Docker.
-However, we higly encourance Singularity or Apptainer to be used.
+However, we highly encourage Singularity or Apptainer to be used.
 Please decide what runner you want to use and set the default value in `~/.metagear/metagear.config`.
 For example:

 ```
 #!/usr/bin/env bash